Recovery coaching: Niches within recovery coaching

 Recovery coaches may work with any type of addict.
-There are also niches within recovery coaching such as those who work exclusively with families of recovering individuals, or a financial coach who works on rebuilding an overspender's credit rating.
+There are also niches within recovery coaching such as those who work exclusively with families of recovering individuals, or financial coach who works on rebuilding an overspender's credit rating.
 Many peer recovery support specialists work with individuals who have left the prison system and are attempting to rebuild their lives.
 Some recovery coaches specialize in emotional and financial recovery after divorce.

 A few recovery coaches specialize in merging the characteristics of recovery coaching within a life coaching framework.
 This concept takes into account the often overlooked reality that those in early recovery tend to have unique difficulties in applying the realities of day-to-day living within their new sober lifestyle.
 Such unique coaching styles are able to span far beyond the recovery component and properly introduce outside influencers, such as family relationships, employment, schooling, and relationships,.

-It is critically important to understand that addiction is unlike any other malady, in that, it "...exists and thrives within the sufferer’s body on three completely separate but interconnected planes; the physiological, the mental/emotional, and the spiritual."
+It is critically important to understand that addiction is unlike any other malady, in that, it "...exists and thrives within the sufferer's body on three completely separate but interconnected planes; the physiological, the mental/emotional, and the spiritual."
 Therefore, simply addressing the act/s of drinking or using is never enough as a means for sustaining long-term sobriety.

-For those requiring a higher level of care, such as medical detoxification for heroin or opiate withdrawal, or 24/7 sober companion and oversight services, there exist recovery coaching firms which specialize in providing what could often be described as an alternative to inpatient or outpatient treatment.
+For those requiring a higher level of care, such as medical detoxification for heroin or opiate withdrawal, or 24/7 sober companion and oversight services, there exist recovery coaching firms that specialize in providing what could often be described as an alternative to inpatient or outpatient treatment.

 What recovery coaches do

-Recovery coaches support the client in achieving and maintaining a solid foundation in recovery, and building upon recovery to achieve other life goals that make recovery worthwhile.
+Recovery coaches support the client in achieving and maintaining a solid foundation in recovery and building upon recovery to achieve other life goals that make recovery worthwhile.
 David Loveland and Michael Boyle wrote a lengthy manual on recovery coaching and how to guide an individual through creating their recovery plan.
 William White, preeminent scholar on addictions, worked closely with the Philadelphia community-based recovery center PRO-ACT to prepare a document outlining the "Ethical Guidelines for the Delivery of Peer-Based Recovery Support Services".
 These documents provide a discussion of what a recovery coach does.
 Also included in these guidelines are the definition of coaching roles as they relate to others in the realm of personal conduct and conduct in service relationships with the community service provider or treatment team.
 White's document presents a simple statement of core competencies.